Box Office Opening Times

 Assistance dogs are welcome at The Crescent and we can supply water as required.
 Please contact the Box Office for assistance in selecting the most appropriate seats for you and your assistance dog.

 Due to the nature of some of the events at The Crescent, there may be loud noises, gunshots, smoke, haze, strobe and other effects that may distress your assistance dog.
 We are happy to care for your dog after you are seated.
-Please ask for the Duty Manager.
+Please let us know in advance.

 Babies and Children

 Buggies and pushchairs can be collapsed and stored at your own risk in the bar.
-Please speak to the Duty Manager or Bar Supervisor.
+Please speak to the Duty Manager or Bar Staff.

 Baby changing facilities are located in the accessible toilet in the foyer.